 Recently, I had a chat with Don at the park*.
 Don is a successful young business owner.
 He really hates the idea of early retirement.
 He wants to be a good role model for his kids and he thinks early retirement is wrong.
 This was just a passing conversation, but he clearly thinks that I’m a bum and he’s afraid my son will turn out to be one too.
 To him, early retirement is the opposite of hard work.
 Is this really true?
 Don works hard to provide a good life for his family, but is that much better than what I do?
 I’m a stay-at-home dad/blogger and my family has a great life too.

 *This post was originally written in 2014.
 RB40Jr was about 4 years old and I’d taken him to the playground at the park.
 Life had changed quite a bit since then.
 I’ll give an update below.

 Time is limited

-Don’s family may have a nice house, luxury cars, and international vacations, but they won’t have much time to spend with him.
-Sure, this shows them that hard work can provide a good standard of living, but the truth is most kids would rather have more time with their parents.
-I watched our kid being raised by daycare workers for a year and I didn’t like it one bit.
+Don’s family may have a nice house, luxury cars, and a big travel budget, but they won’t have much of his time.
+Sure, this shows the kids that hard work can provide a good standard of living, but the truth is most kids would rather have more time with their parents.
+I watched our son being raised by daycare workers for a year and I didn’t like it at all.
 I’d rather spend more time with him and teach him about life myself.
 I’ll tell him that I used to work hard and that’s why I can reap the benefits now.
-We saved and invested for many years before I could quit my corporate job.
-Now, we can spend a lot of time together and it’s a happy time for us.
+We saved and invested for 16 years before I quit my corporate job.
+Now, I can do what I want.
+I spend a lot of time with my son and it’s a happy time for us.